top of page

 Spend two full days and two nights engaging in nature-based learning and hands-on activities surrounded by natural beauty.
 On Friday, July 17th, participants are warmly welcomed to arrive at 5:00 PM to set up camp, join for a shared dinner, storytelling around the campfire with a local elder, and a peaceful night under the stars.

-All meals are included: Dinner on Friday evening; Breakfast, Lunch and Dinner on Saturday; and Breakfast and Lunch on Sunday.
+All meals are included: Dinner on Friday evening; Breakfast, Lunch, and Dinner on Saturday; and Breakfast and Lunch on Sunday.

 Why Join This Journey?

 We are living at a tipping point.
 Many of us feel the exhaustion, the disconnection, the knowing that the systems around us are not serving life- yet we know that there is another way.
-Beneath the noise of our fast-paced, high-tech world, something is stirring—a quiet longing to return to what truly matters.
+Beneath the noise of our fast-paced, high-tech world, something

 This experience is a call to slow down, tune in, and reawaken what is ancient and true within you.
 It is an invitation to listen—to the land, to your body, to your creative spark—and to build culture from the Earth up, one that honors all life and paves a future for the generations to come.